Saeed-Khazaei/PersianDatePicker/README.md

 It is a two-way calendar based on Gregorian and Gregorian dates, developed for use in react projects.
 This package allows the user to choose a day or time period.
 What is important is that this calendar supports all standard time formats based on Gregorian date (UTC, ...).
-It is a two-way calendar based on Gregorian and

 ---